Europa Clipper

 Artist conception of Europa Clipper at Jupiter

-Europa probe carrying UO research standing by for liftoff
+Europa probe carrying UO research is on its way to Jupiter

 Story by Nicole Kreuger and Mark Furman